uttiyamaji/Time-Series-generator/README.md

 # Time-Series-generator

-A $Shiny App$ to generate AR/MA processes to visualise how they look like.
+A _Shiny App_ to visualise AR/MA processes with varying parameters